-Phan Ming Yen is the author of a collection of short fiction, That Night by the Beach and Other Stories for A Film Score (2012), and one of the four writers in the collaborative writing project, The Adopted: Stories from Angkor (2015).
+Phan Ming Yen is the author of a collection of short fiction, That Night by the Beach and Other Stories for A Film Score (2012), and one of the four writers in the collaborative writing projects, The Adopted: Stories from Angkor (2015) and Lost Bodies: Poems Between Portugal and Home (2016).
 His writing has also appeared in Best New Singaporean Short Stories: Volume One (2013) and Kulit: Asian Literature for the Language Classroom (2013).

 Francis is a dancer who has represented NUS in the 1st Asia-Pacific Competition, in which NUS beat China & the Philippines to emerge champion.

 Mark Pirie is the Managing Editor for HeadworX, a small press publisher of poetry/fiction.
 His poems have been published in India, New Zealand, Australia, Croatia, the US and the UK.
 He is an editor of JAAM (New Zealand), the contributing New Zealand editor for papertiger, and the author of Gallery A Selection.

 Wena Poon was born in Singapore in 1974.
 Her fiction was published in 2002 by Penguin in The Merlion and the Hibiscus: Contemporary Short Stories from Singapore and Malaysia.
 In 2007 MPH published a collection of her short fiction Lions In Winter, which was listed for the Frank O'Connor International Short Story Award and the Singapore Literature Prize.

 Paul Lobo Portugés has taught creative writing at UCSB, UC Berkeley, USC, SBCC, and the University of Provence.
 His books include The Visionary Poetics of Allen Ginsberg, Saving Grace, Hands Across the Earth, The Flower Vendor, The Silent Spring of Rachel Carson, and Mao (forthcoming).